- This event has passed.

 Hyperspectral Remote Sensing Workshop 2021: PRISMA Mission and beyond

-Hyperspectral technology improved significantly in the past two decades.
-Current sensors onboard spaceborne platforms cover large areas of the Earth’s surface with unprecedented spectral, spatial, and temporal resolutions.
-These characteristics enable a wide range of potential applications requiring fine identification of materials and the retrieval of physical parameters.
-Since the start of its operations in 2019, the PRISMA mission is currently acquiring hyperspectral data worldwide, making them available to the user community and allowing the study, development and demonstration of such applications.
-To support and accelerate such developments, ASI has also dedicated plans related to the promotion of the use of hyperspectral data, with the full involvement of scientific, industrial, and application communities.
-The Workshop is aimed to present the ASI ongoing initiatives along with an overview of similar ones carried out by major international Space Agencies.
+Hyperspectral technology has significantly improved over the last two decades.
+The current sensors aboard spaceborne platforms cover wide areas of the Earth’s surface, with unprecedented spectral, spatial and temporal resolutions.
+Such characteristics enable a wide range of those potential applications, requiring an accurate identification of materials and the measurement of physical parameters.
+Since the beginning of its operations in 2019, the PRISMA mission has been acquiring hyperspectral data from all over the world, making them available to user community and allowing the study, development and demonstration of such applications.
+With a view to supporting and speeding up such developments, the ASI has also defined plans related to the promotion of the use of hyperspectral data, with the full involvement of scientific, industrial and application communities.
+The workshop aims at presenting the ongoing ASI initiatives, along with an overview of similar initiatives carried out by the major international space agencies.

-The objectives of this Hyperspectral Remote Sensing Workshop 2021 are therefore aimed to consolidate and promote the use of hyperspectral data in various scientific and application domains and to increase the visibility of operational and next-to-come satellite missions, starting from the ASI’s PRISMA, detailed as follows:
+Therefore, the objectives of this Hyperspectral Remote Sensing Workshop 2021 are aimed at consolidating and promoting the use of hyperspectral data in different scientific and applicative domains and increase the visibility of operational and future satellite missions, starting from PRISMA.
+Such objectives are detailed as follows:

-1. To present the characteristics and status of the PRISMA mission and its PRISMA-Second Generation follow-on, along with current and next-to-came hyperspectral spaceborne missions promoted and carried out by other major space agencies;
+- To present the characteristics and status of the PRISMA – ASI mission and its second generation PRISMA successor, along with the current and future hyperspectral spaceborne missions promoted and carried out by other major space agencies;

-2. To discuss the capabilities and opportunities for the scientific and applicative utilization of hyperspectral data, starting from the results obtained to date in the exploitation of PRISMA data, to exchange experiences in the hyperspectral domain and to identify together priority actions to be undertaken.
+- To discuss the capabilities and opportunities for the scientific and applicative use of hyperspectral data, starting from the results obtained to date in the exploitation of PRISMA data, with a view to exchanging experiences in the hyperspectral domain and identifying together the priority actions to be undertaken.

-The event also aims at creating a networking of opportunities among the various participants and stakeholders, laying the foundations for new research and collaboration in the field of Hyperspectral Earth Observation.
+The event also aims at creating a network of opportunities between the various participants and stakeholders, laying the foundation for new research and partnerships in the field of hyperspectral Earth observation.

 The presentations are by invitation only.
-The Workshop runs over two days, four hours per day (detailed time schedule will be defined at a later stage) and features a series of talks with a concluding “Questions and Answers” session.
-The preliminary Program for each day is outlined below, noting that the actual time will be defined in order to maximize participation.
+The workshop will be held over two days, four hours a day (the detailed program will be defined at a later stage) and will involve a series of talks, with a concluding “Question and Answers” session.
+The preliminary program for each day is outlined below; the actual time will be defined in order to maximize participation.

 Day 1 (4 hours)

-- Overview of operational and next-to-come hyperspectral missions
+- Overview of the operational and future hyperspectral missions;

-o Characteristics, status and results of the PRISMA mission, including main performances, payload and products insights, data policy & licensing, mission management aspects, and PRISMA Advisory Working Group activities
+- Characteristics, status and results of the PRISMA mission, including the main performances, payload and products, data policy and licensing, mission management and activities of the PRISMA advisory working group;

-o Hyperspectral domain activities and current / next-to-came hyperspectral space missions realized by major space agencies
+- Hyperspectral domain activities and current / next hyperspectral space missions carried out by major space agencies;

 Day 2 (4 hours)

-- Presentation of most relevant results about hyperspectral data products calibration, validation, simulation, exploitation and user experiences.
-The presentations will report state-of-the-art, future challenges, and research directions using remote sensing hyperspectral data that can contribute to the consolidation of the role of the imaging spectroscopy missions in several fields, with a special focus on their status and the maturity to meet user requirements in application areas (identification of the associated Scientific Readiness Level where applicable).
+- Presentation of the most relevant results on calibration, validation, simulation and exploitation of hyperspectral data products and the related user experiences.
+Such presentations will report the state of the art, the future challenges and directions in which the research activity in the field of remote-sensed hyperspectral data is orienting, with a view to contributing to the consolidation of the role played by imaging spectroscopy missions in different fields.
+A particular attention will be paid to the description of the current status and the maturity level to meet user requirements in the application areas (by identifying the Scientific Readiness Level, as applicable).
 The session is organized around several topics and will be further detailed in the final program;

-- Concluding round table / Q&A session for open discussion, exchange of experiences and identification of priority actions to be undertaken in the broad themes of PRISMA and other hyperspectral data exploitation and of opportunity/need for future satellite missions.
+- Concluding round table / “Question and Answers” session, with exchange of experiences and identification of the priority actions to be undertaken with regard to the topics related to the PRISMA mission, exploitation of hyperspectral data and opportunities / needs for the future satellite missions.

-Participation is free, upon registration in the required time.
-A link for connecting to the workshop will be sent to registered participants.
+Participation is free, upon registration.
+A link to connect to the workshop will be sent to registered participants.

-The Workshop is devoted to the scientific, application, users and industrial community and, in general, to everyone interested in hyperspectral remote sensing.
+The workshop is targeted at the community of scientific, application and industry users and, in general, at everyone interested in hyperspectral remote sensing.